MathematicGuy/RemoteObsidian/Project Skin/Python OOP.md

 	def apply_discount(self):
         self.price = self.price * Item.pay_rate
 ```
-Check attribute each level can access, seem like at instance level, only attributes inside `__init__` can be access.
+Check attribute each level can access, at instance level, only attributes inside `__init__` can be access.
 ```python
 print(Item.__dict__) # list all the attributes for Class level print(item1.__dict__) # list all the attributes for instance level